usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E4B4.rst

 VMware vSphere, vCenter, and vSAN
 ---------------------------------

 Installation and configuration of vSphere, vCenter, and vSAN is outside the scope of this document.
-General information can be found here: https://docs.vmware.com/en/VMware-vSphere/index.html
+General information can be found here: `VMware vSphere 8.0 <https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0.html>`__

 IBM Security QRadar XDR
 -----------------------